thunderer/Shortcode/README.md

 No required dependencies, only PHP >=5.4

-> PHP 5.3 is marked as minimal version in Composer, but it won't work because parsing mechanism relies on passing context of $this into closures (calling object methods inside them).
-This can be fixed, but since PHP 5.3 has already reached its EOL months ago I really advise you to upgrade to latest stable version.
-There are many performance improvements and new features that are extremely useful.
+> PHP 5.3 is marked as minimal version in Composer, but it won't work because parsing mechanism relies on passing context of `$this` into closures (calling object methods inside them).
+This can be fixed, but since PHP 5.3 has already reached its [EOL](http://php.net/eol.php) months ago I really advise you to upgrade to latest stable version.
+There are many performance improvements, security patches, and new features that are extremely useful.

 ## Installation